 About 80% of the time, candida yeast infections occur when medicines, primarily antibiotics — but including birth control pills and other drugs — kill the friendly bacteria in the intestinal tract.
 Approximately 10% of the time candida overgrowth is caused by long term exposure to candida and its spores from your family or spouse.
 It can be transmitted orally through food sharing, kissing, or similar activities, and candida spores can be breathed in.

-The bad news is that candida overgrowth has grown to epidemic proportions after several generations of antibiotic use — leading to a large increase in the amount of mothers with candida infecting their child at birth.
+The bad news is that candida overgrowth has grown to epidemic proportions after several generations of antibiotic use — leading to a large increase in the amount of mothers with candida infecting their children at birth.
 This combined with the ever increasing amount of vaccines being given infants, may be fueling the epidemic of autism that our children are suffering.
 Read more about this at health-reports.com/autism/html.

 When much of your friendly flora have been destroyed, and your immune system has weakened, the oxygen-loving candida yeast begin to flourish, morphing into anaerobic candida fungi.
 No longer needing an oxygen-rich blood supply, the fungi are able to exist anywhere in the body.